Trip Facts

 Accommodation: Mount Kailash Resort or similar

-After a satisfying breakfast, your trek continues downhill through shaded, dense forests toward Siding village, which sits at 1,700 m.
-Leaving behind the grassy highlands, the trail becomes a gentle descent surrounded by natural beauty.
+After a hearty breakfast, begin your descent through shaded, dense forests toward Siding Village, located at 1,700 m.
+Leaving the grassy highlands behind, the trail gently winds downhill, offering scenic views of the surrounding hills and natural beauty.

-Siding is a charming Gurung village known for its peaceful atmosphere and warm hospitality.
-Nestled among lush hills, the village is spread out over a large area, offering a glimpse into traditional mountain life.
+Siding Village is a picturesque Gurung settlement, renowned for its peaceful atmosphere and warm hospitality.
+Nestled among lush hills, the village offers an authentic glimpse into traditional mountain life and local culture.

 Day 09: Flight to Kathmandu